Excel Introduction – Formulas and Functions

 Excel uses a default order in which calculations occur.
 If a part of the formula is in parentheses, that part will be calculated first.
 It then performs multiplication or division calculations.
 Once this is complete, Excel will add and subtract the remainder of your formula.
 See the example below.

-See also Excel Example - Custom Lists in Excel
+See also Excel Example - Skip Blanks in Excel

 Operator Precedence